 At the end of the year, you should ensure several critical business compliance responsibilities are completed.
 Compliance entails operating within the legal frameworks that apply to your business with local, state and federal jurisdictions.

-Many compliance responsibilities apply to LLCs and corporations, though some may apply to all types of businesses.
+Many of these compliance responsibilities apply to LLCs and corporations, though some may apply to all types of businesses.
 Taking care of these items will help you begin the new year the right way.
 This checklist can help you stay ahead of end-of-year business responsibilities.

 1. Annual reports